cburgoin-dev/emotion-analysis/README.md

 ## Notes

-The repository represents an ongoing research-oriented prototype.
+This repository represents an ongoing research-oriented prototype developed within LIDIAIR.

 Although the system supports live webcam processing, the screenshots included in this README use controlled evaluation scenarios to provide reproducible examples of the application's interface and outputs.

-Additional detectors, evaluation strategies, and reporting capabilities may continue to evolve over future iterations of the project.
+Additional detectors, evaluation strategies, reporting capabilities, and experimental analyses may continue to evolve as part of future iterations of the research project.